INDY-4/MyKitchen-PHP/README.md

 # MyKitchen-PHP
 This is the php API which the frontend of MyKitchen will talk to.
+A ? in a variable name means it is optional.
+In the case where all variables have ?, at least one of them is required.

 ## Responses
 ### Status Codes